SanketBhangale1803/Synkrone/README.md

-# Zynk - Smart Appointment Scheduler
+# Synkrone - Smart Appointment Scheduler

 A comprehensive appointment management system built with Node.js, Express, and MongoDB, featuring separate portals for patients and doctors with AI-powered insights.